ScraperHub/linkedin-scraper/README.md

 - Export to JSON, or HTML
 - Advanced search operators

-## 💻 Easy-to-Use API for LinkedIn Companies and Profiles

-Scrape LinkedIn profile pages to analyze Brands or their Crawling API, and Crawling API is delivered by Crawlbase's infrastructure.

-We provide you with an easy way to scale your business by using our API - no extra code needed, you can simply build an API endpoint and create the business logic right away.

 Sign up on our API tool with Crawlbase to obtain your API request and create the business logic.

 ### API Code Example